snehasish/cusim/README.md

 # CUSIM - Cache Utilisation Simulator

-Measures utilisation and of cache space for a single threaded memory trace with the option of having varying block sizes and prediction policies.
+Measures utilisation (data touched within a line before it is evicted) of cache space for a single threaded memory trace with the option of having varying block sizes and prediction policies.

 # Dependencies